Shiatsu is Eastern remedial massage therapy that improves health & wellbeing

 stress & mental health

 Emma is particularly interested in how stress manifests in the individual's body and ways of shifting these patterns.

 Emma holds professional insurance, current certificate in Senior First Aid & Working with Vulnerable people card (ACT)

-Emma is also a professional performer, choreographer, dance teacher and avid yoga practitioner with a long held interest in understanding how the human body functions at an optimal level.
+Emma is also a professional choreographer, performer, movement director and dance teacher with a long held interest in understanding how the human body functions at an optimal level.